 Concerning the storage of imaging data, both the 700D and the D3300 write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 700D and Nikon D3300 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the 700D and the D3300 have been discontinued, but can regularly be found used on eBay.
+Both the 700D and the D3300 have been discontinued, but can regularly be found used on ebay.
 The 700D was replaced by the Canon 750D, while the D3300 was followed by the Nikon D3400.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 700D Manual (free pdf) or the online Nikon D3300 Manual.
+Further information on the features and operation of the 700D and D3300 can be found, respectively, in the Canon 700D Manual (free pdf) or the online Nikon D3300 Manual.